 In this article, we’re comparing the line of credit vs credit card options and breaking down the differences and similarities for you.

 This article is part of our series on non-resident banking.
-If you would like to access our other free resources, you can start with our guide to the largest banks in Canada by clicking here.
+If you would like to access our other free resources, you can start with our guide to the major institutions and largest banks in Canada by clicking here.

 Feel free to use the table of contents to jump ahead to the sections most relevant to you.